kimhyeongbok/SDGAN/README.md

 # SDGAN: Semantic-aware De-identification Generative Adversarial Networks for Identity Anonymization

 **Our research is currently under review.

-We will officially open the paper after it is published.**
+We will officially open this Github after it is published.**

 Official PyTorch implementation of SDGAN